TLR 095: golden gunn — self-titled LP + download

 --brendan greaves, chapel hill, north carolina, january 2013--

-golden gunn is from an edition of approximate 900 copies and is pressed on 140 gram dutch vinyl by record industry. the album is housed within a slick old style stoughton tip on sleeve bearing a logo ready to be airbrushed onto the side of your camaro. the album is accompanied by a download coupon for DRM-free digital files of the downloader's choice. golden gunn was mastered by patrick klem. golden gunn is three lobed's 2013 record store day exclusive and will be available from finer indie stores - please check with your local indie and request that they stock this one as it is a very special album!
+the first pressing of golden gunn was from an edition of 995 copies and was pressed on 140 gram dutch vinyl by record industry. the album is housed within a slick old style stoughton tip on sleeve bearing a logo ready to be airbrushed onto the side of your camaro. the album is accompanied by a download coupon for DRM-free digital files of the downloader's choice. golden gunn was mastered by patrick klem. golden gunn was three lobed's 2013 record store day exclusive.